 Kelly from Oldham was diagnosed with breast cancer in 2011.
 She took part in a clinical trial and now faces more chemotherapy to control her disease.
 “I am alive today thanks to cancer research.”

 With your support, over 2000 scientists, doctors and nurses in Manchester are working together to beat cancer sooner, turning pioneering lab discoveries into exciting new treatments for patients.

-Last year we spent over £17 million on our research here, working in partnership with the The Christie NHS Foundation Trust, our Manchester Institute and other researchers at The University of Manchester.
+Last year we spent around £22 million on our research here, working in partnership with the The Christie NHS Foundation Trust, our Manchester Institute and other researchers at The University of Manchester.
 In Manchester we are focusing particularly on lung, skin, gynaecological and blood cancers, as well as personalised medicine, radiotherapy, molecular pathology, screening and prevention.

 Help us beat cancer sooner